BUU44630 Economic Policy and Business History

 On successful completion of this module students should be able to:

 • Identify the key national and international developments that impact on the evolution of particular sectors and firms

 • Analyse how different economic policies impact on the evolution of firms and industries

 • Analyse how different firms maximise the benefits or minimise the costs of changes in economic policy and technology and in the legal, political, national and global economic environments.

 • Communicate key facts and theoretical contributions succinctly and with precision.

 Readings pertaining to the lectures will be posted on the class website.

-Useful background material, for those who desire it, is contained in:
+For those who desire it, background material on the broad economic history of Ireland is contained in:

-- Bielenberg and R. Ryan (2013) An Economic History of Ireland Since Independence.
+- A. Bielenberg and R. Ryan (2013) An Economic History of Ireland Since Independence

 Sixty five percent of the course mark will be awarded for the major research project and the remaining 35 percent will be awarded for in-class tests at the end of each teaching term and for minor submissions required throughout the academic year.
 (The major research project will be due for submission at the end of the teaching year, circa 25 April 2021, which will leave students free from that time to focus their full attention on their other courses).